xrdocs/design/_blogs/2022-07-01-converged-sdn-transport-5_0-hld.md

 </div>

 ### Path Computation across SR Flex-Algo Network
 Flex-Algo works by creating a separate topology for each algorithm.
 By default, all links interconnecting nodes participating in the same algorithm can be used for those paths.
 If the algorithm is defined to include or exclude specific link affinities, the topology will reflect it.
 A SR-TE path computation using a specific Flex-Algo will use the Algo's topology for end the end path computation.
 It will also look at the metric type defined for the Algo and use it for the path computation.
 Even with a complex topology, a single SID is used for the end to end path, as opposed to using a series of node and adjacency SIDs to steer traffic across a shared topology.
-Each node participating in the algorithm has adjacencies to other nodes utilizing the same algorithm, so when a incoming MPLS label matching the algo SID enters, it will utilize the path specific to the algo.
+Each node participating in the algorithm has adjacencies to other nodes utilizing the same algorithm, so when a incoming MPLS label matching the algo SID enters, it will utilize the path specific to the algorithm.
 A Flex-Algo can also be used as a constraint in an ODN policy.
 ### Flex-Algo Dual-Plane Example
 A very simple use case for Flex-Algo is to easily define a dual-plane network topology where algorithm 129 red and algorithm 130 is green.
 Nodes A1 and A6 participate in both algorithms.
 When a path request is made for algorithm 129, the head-end nodes A1 and A6 will only use paths specific to the algorithm.
 The SR-TE Policy does not need to reference the specific SID, only the Algo being used as the constraints.
 The local node or SR-PCE will utilize the Algo to compute the path dynamically.

 ![](http://xrdocs.io/design/images/cmf-hld/cst-hld-dual-plane.png)